harvathsteven/SwiftChallenge/README.md

 mapButton.layer.borderColor = UIColor(rgba: "#5284c2").CGColor
 ```

 3. The **controller** classes are kept as barebones as possible, aiming to seperate a good amount of the data model business logic and view wizardry.
-CollectionViewController.swift
+CollectionViewController.swift takes the JSON data from cache after app launch and renders it in a UICollectionView via a UICollectionViewCell, which transitions to the size of a mobile screen accordingly.
+DetailViewController.swift pulls relevant details from the data model on a per image clinic basis and displays a UIButton with an applied gradient layer, allowing the user to segue to the final view controller in the navigation stack.
+The MapViewController uses Apple Maps, taking the lat/long data from the appropriate clinic, and providing a point annotation for it, centered on the screen.